Southwest Airlines flight cancellations continue to snowball

 Exhausted Southwest travelers tried finding seats on other airlines or renting cars to get to their destination, but many remained stranded.
 The airline’s CEO said it could be next week before the flight schedule returns to normal.

-Adontis Barber, a 34-year-old jazz pianist from Kansas City, Missouri, had camped out in the city’s airport since his Southwest flight was canceled Saturday and wondered if he would ever get to a New Year’s gig in Washington, D.C.
+Adontis Barber, a 34-year-old jazz pianist from Kansas City, Missouri, had camped out in the city’s airport since his Southwest flight was canceled Saturday, hoping to reach a New Year’s gig in Washington, D.C.

 The Dallas airline was undone by a combination of factors including an antiquated crew-scheduling system and a network design that allows cancellations in one region to cascade throughout the country rapidly.
 Those weaknesses are not new — they helped cause a similar failure by Southwest in October 2021.

-The federal government is now investigating what happened at Southwest, which carries more passengers within the United States than any other airline.
+The U.S. Transportation Department is now investigating what happened at Southwest, which carries more passengers within the United States than any other airline.
+A Senate committee promises to investigate too.

 In a video that Southwest posted late Tuesday, CEO Robert Jordan said Southwest would operate a reduced schedule for several days but hoped to be “back on track before next week.”